KeeJef/HGAVBOH/README.md

 Word combinations should only ever be valid once, repetition of words should be tracked in the blockchain and and word combo that has already been used should be chucked

+Note 3

+Image oldness is dertermined by user timestamp, which is insecure as people can jump the queue, should be determined by some recipent or server timestamp